pyeventsourcing/eventsourcing/docs/topics/examples/aggregate1.rst

 .. _Aggregate example 1:

-Aggregate 1 - Declarative Syntax
+Aggregate 1 - Declarative syntax
 ================================

 This example shows the ``Dog`` class used in the tutorial and module docs.